Uvacoder/uvacodernotes6/notes/svg-animation.md

 - **Loaders** are a great use case for animations.
 It is proven that people are willing to wait more with a custom loader than with a generic one.
 - Sometimes SVG can be smaller than JPG/PNG images.
 - SVG is resolution independent.

+## Platonic shapes

+The `<svg>` tag is just a container.
+It will have other elements inside.
+Platonic shapes are common elements, such as `<rect>`, `<cirle>` or `<line>`.
+These can be grouped under the `<g>` tag as well (g = group).
+Groups are really useful for animation and moving multiple things at once.

+## ViewBox

+The viewBox property will determine what we see of the SVG.
+Its syntax is `viewBox="0 0 200 300"` (pos x, pos y, width, height).
+Changing the `width` property of the SVG will just resize it, while changing the viewBox will determine WHAT we see of that SVG.

+## Accessibility

+Always put the `<title>MyTytle</title>` inside, as well as `role="presentation"`.

+## Optimization

+Some SVG exports are full of bloat we don't need.
+Use a tool like [SVGOMG](https://jakearchibald.github.io/svgomg/) to optimize badly exported SVG.

+## Designing an animation

+Start from the end and then slowly unveil things.
+Draw storyboards.
+Do not do it without a plan first.
+You can use lo-fi prototypes as well.
+Do not waste a lot of time coding.

+Inline SVG is the best for animation, because we can hook into all the paths and groups inside it.